SampleEnvironment/SECoP/rfcs/RFC-002-schemata.rst

 When a new entity is proposed, the ``version`` starts at 0.
 A version of 0 does not give a stability guarantee, unlike versions larger than 0.
-If an entity is accepted and introduced into the specification, the version is defined as 1.
-Changes to the interface afterwards bump the version number.
+If an entity is accepted and introduced into the specification, the version is defined as the major number of the specification it first appears in.
+Changes to the interface afterwards require a major specification version bump and also bump the entity's version number.

 Example
 -------